NORTH RIVER SHORES VARIANCE APPROVAL

 VARIANCE REQUEST OVERVIEW

 Approval of variances of the NRSPOA Covenants and Restriction or Deeded Setbacks is a two part approval process.
-The variance must be approved by at least 15 of 20 (75 percent) of nearby or potentially affected property owners.
-If approved by affected property owners, the variance must also be approved by the Board of Directors (Board).
-The Board's decision on variances is final.
+The variance must be approved by at least 15 of 20 (75 percent) of nearby or potentially affected property owners, prior to a vote by the Board of Directors (Board).
+The Board's decision on variances is final.".

 The variance petitioner will need to prepare a variance petition package containing the following documents: